mikenewbuild/mikefallows/posts/shopify-theme-development-with-esbuild.md

 ---
 draft: false
-date: 2021-07-21
+date: 2021-07-21T00:00:00.000Z
 layout: layouts/post.njk
 title: Shopify theme development with esbuild
+description: >-
-description: Leverage sass and bundle js imports with esbuild when using the new Shopify themes CLI.
+  Leverage sass and bundle js imports with esbuild when using the new Shopify themes CLI.
 tags:
   - esbuild
   - shopify
+_template: blog_post
 ---

 Shopify recently released a new CLI that makes it easier to develop themes locally.

 ## The old way: Theme Kit + CodeKit